samdasoxide/django-starter/{{cookiecutter.project_slug}}/README.md

     $ ssh-add
     ```

+ 8. Ensure that you have the project's Ansible vault password stored in
+    `.vault_pass.txt` (see `provisioning/README.md` for more information).

- 8. Bring the vagrant box up and start the development server
+ 9. Bring the vagrant box up and start the development server

     ```bash
     $ vagrant up development